Why I Am Writing This

 Millennium in the Catholic Church

-Once a premillennialist himself, St. Augustine (354-430) opposed the view as “carnal,” in the same way that Eusebius had.
+Once a premillennialist himself, St. Augustine (354-430) opposed the view as “carnal” in the same way that Eusebius had.
 But Augustine went further and said there was no literal millennium, just a time when the Gospel would hold sway and the church would grow.

-Jerome (347-420) * and Augustine taught the symbolic interpretation of Revelation, and this was the basis of Catholic eschatology through the Middle Ages.
+This view became known (first used in 1935) as a-millennial, meaning “without” as in “amoral.”
+Jerome* (347-420) and Augustine taught the symbolic interpretation of Revelation, which was the basis of Catholic eschatology through the Middle Ages.

 The amillennial idea is that Christ rules the earth through the Church, and this has been held to this day.
 In the 20th century, the Roman Catholic Church still holds to Augustine’s views and denounces Millennialism as the work of the Anti-Christ:

-The Antichrist’s deception already begins to take shape in the world every time the claim is made to realize within history that messianic hope which can only be realized beyond history through the eschatological judgment.
+The Antichrist’s deception already begins to take shape in the world every time the claim is made to realize within history that messianic hope can only be realized beyond history through eschatological judgment.

-The Church has rejected even modified forms of this falsification of the kingdom to come under the name of millenarianism, especially the “intrinsically perverse” political form of a secular messianism.
+The Church has rejected even modified forms of this falsification of the kingdom to come under the name of millenarianism, especially the “intrinsically perverse” political form of secular messianism.

-— Joseph Cardinal Ratzinger, Catechism of the Catholic Church, 1995 (Ratzinger was later Pope Benedict XVI)
+— Joseph Cardinal Ratzinger (1927-2022), Catechism of the Catholic Church, 1995 (Ratzinger was later Pope Benedict XVI)

 Millennium in the Reformation

-John Calvin* (1509-1564) accepted amillennial view of Augustine, as did most of the Reformers.
+John Calvin* (1509-1564) accepted the amillennial view of Augustine, as did most of the Reformers.
 He wrote that millennialism is

 a “fiction” that is “too childish either to need or to be worth a refutation”- Institutes of the Christian Religion

-All of the reformed Churches built amillennialism into their catechisms, confessions of faith, and articles of religion, although premillennialism reappeared among some Baptists, Huguenots, and Bohemian Brethren, during the 16th century but was always a minority view.
+All of the reformed Churches built amillennialism into their catechisms, confessions of faith, and articles of religion, although premillennialism reappeared among some Baptists, Huguenots, and Bohemian Brethren during the 16th century but was always a minority view.

 Millennium in the Modern Era

 In the 17th and 18th centuries, millennialism reappeared.
-Puritans John Owen (1616-1683) and Jonathan Edwards (1703-1758) * preached postmillennialism.
+Puritans John Owen (1616-1683) and Jonathan Edwards* (1703-1758) preached postmillennialism.

 This view teaches that the Gospel will convert the nations to Christ and set up a godly kingdom of peace and love to prepare for Jesus’ Second Coming after the millennium. (after = post)